-News 4 Today anchor Samantha Boatman came to KRNV in May of 2013.
-Samantha is no stranger to Reno, she’s been reporting in The Biggest Little City since 2011.
+News 4 Today anchor Samantha Boatman first came to News 4-Fox 11 in May of 2013.
+Samantha is no stranger to Reno, she's been reporting in the Biggest Little City since 2011.

 Samantha has always had a way of asking questions and telling people's stories.
 Her mother says she knew she would be a reporter when she started watching Larry King Live at the age of three.

 Samantha grew up in Albuquerque, New Mexico, where she was editor-in-chief of her high school's newspaper.
 An avid runner, Samantha was also the captain of her cross country and track teams.
 Samantha's interest in journalism led to her Arizona State University, where she was a board member of RTDNA and also covered Arizona's controversial immigration laws.